-Our heart care team is here to help you with a range of services from prevention and chronic disease management to advanced diagnostic procedures and treatment, always with the goal of keeping your heart beating strong.
+St. Mary's cardiac center and our cardiac surgeons and team are here to help you with a range of services from prevention and chronic disease management to advanced diagnostic procedures and treatment, always with the goal of keeping your heart beating strong.

-At St. Mary Medical Center, we combine advanced heart medical care services with dignity, respect and compassion for the patient and their family.
-We’re a leader in heart care in Long Beach, nationally recognized and known for our innovative thinking.
+At St. Mary's Heart and Vascular Center at St. Mary Medical Center, we combine advanced heart medical care services with dignity, respect and compassion for the patient and their family.
+We're a leader in heart care in Long Beach, nationally recognized and known for our innovative thinking.

 We also have an extensive Congestive Heart Failure program, a Pacemaker and AICD clinic and a women's heart center.